AKASHAorg/Alpha/README.md

 ### A Special Note On AETH (AKASHA ETH)

 AETH is our test token on the private chain used for this pre-release.
 As a test token it does not have any value outside the purpose of testing AKASHA.
 At this point, you can obtain AETH tokens by creating an identity on AKASHA.

+### FAQs

+A list of FAQs is being built [on this Wiki](https://github.com/AkashaProject/Alpha/wiki/FAQ) - make sure you check it in case you stumble upon a problem.